Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: Appendix A: Possible Signatures and Exponents

-This Appendix constitutes sufficient preparation for the coupling argument: We determine all possible values of $\beta_k$ depending on the signature $(r,s)$ of $Q$ and find an upper bound for these exponents, which occur in the iteration of the coupling argument.
+{A.\arabic{equation}} This Appendix constitutes sufficient preparation for the coupling argument: We determine all possible values of $\beta_k$ depending on the signature $(r,s)$ of $Q$ and give upper bounds for the exponents occuring in the iteration of the coupling argument.

 Note that in both tables the last case in every row is the worst when compared to $\beta$.
 Thus, considering theses cases, one can derive the following bound on the exponent $\mathfrak p_i(d)$ appearing in the iteration of the coupling argument, see Lemmas \ref{firstcoupling} - \ref{lastcoupling}.